 Thonglor Area - Area around Thonglor BTS stop.
 Actual 'Thonglor Street" is Sukhumvit Soi 55, but this whole area is really nice, and many expats stay around here in nice apartments/condos.
 Lots of Japanese restaurants around for some reason.
 And a more upscale and slightly more local nightlife scene.
 Including Beam club, The Iron Fairies Bar, and Sing Sing club nearby at soi 43.

-The Base Park is, a nice apartment complex where many expats stay (including us), the one at Habito mall, a mini mall with a 24/7 Tom n Toms coffee (where I'm writing this from), Hubba co-working space, a muaythai gym and lots of restaurants...
+The Base Park Condo is here, a nice semi-gated apartment complex where many expats stay (including us), the one at Habito mall, a mini mall with a 24/7 Tom n Toms coffee (where I'm writing this from), Hubba co-working space, a muaythai gym and lots of restaurants...
 So if you are staying for a week or more, an AirBnb at The Base Park or surrounding area is a great live-work option.

 Hidden gems - for an authentic 'street food' experience, right across soi 71 from W Market is what I call, literally, THE 'StreetFood Street'...
 There's a hostel on this street called Backpack Station on this street, so you can Google Map that to find this street.
 If you have seen my Snapchat or Instagram at all, you know I eat here a lot.
 One of the most impressive local streetfood streets I've seen in this area... always packed with locals.
 Plenty of 'eat inside' 'street food restaurant' options as well, in addition to the endless food carts.
 Aka some food carts have an inside seating arrangement associated.